Random Maps: Jump to Version 3.0 Upgrade Guide!

 For our first dungeon, we pick 2: The southern one where the player will spawn and the northern one where the player continues their expedition.
 Draw something like this:

 Feel free to choose a different width or height, e.g., having a larger door.
-When you don’t want to visually emphasize where the player spawns, you can safely keep this tile blank.
+When you don’t want to visually emphasize where the player spawns, you can keep this tile blank.

 Spawn Locations